Victoria United (Canada)

-Victoria United is also the name of a defunct Scottish soccer team, see Victoria United F.C.

 Victoria United is a Canadian soccer team based in Victoria, British Columbia, Canada.
 With lineage to clubs founded in 1904, the team plays in the Pacific Coast Soccer League (PCSL), a provincial amateur league featuring teams from British Columbia and the Pacific Northwest region of the United States.

 From the 1930s through 1970s, Victoria United FC played in the old Pacific Coast League, notably winning five league championships and one playoff tile (Top Star Trophy).
 In 1967, they won the Pacific Coast International Championship for the J.F.
 Kennedy Trophy.

 From 1994 through 2012 Victoria played its home matches at Royal Athletic Park.
 Because of conflicts with the newly introduced semi-professional baseball team at Royal Athletic Park, United played the 2013 and 2014 seasons at Braefoot Park in Saanich.
 The team's colours are blue and white.

 On October 1, 2014, the team announced that it would be dissolved.
-It was reconstituted in 2020 and is scheduled to re-join the PCSL for the 2020 season.
+It was reconstituted in 2020 and was scheduled to re-join the PCSL for the 2020 season, but this was delayed until 2022.